aldoranx/vagrant/README.md

     $ vagrant  provision

-To stop a VMrun the command
+To stop a VM run the command

     $ vagrant  halt